Introduction

 Each tooth has an outer layer of hard enamel, beneath which sits a layer called dentine.
 At the centre of the tooth lies the dental pulp — a soft tissue containing nerves, blood vessels, and connective tissue.
 The pulp extends from the crown of the tooth down through narrow channels called root canals, reaching the tip of each root.

 When tooth decay progresses deeply enough, or when a tooth suffers trauma such as a crack or fracture, bacteria can reach the pulp chamber.
-Once bacteria enter this space, the pulp tissue can become inflamed and infected — a condition known as pulpitis.
-If it progresses, the pulp tissue may eventually die, creating an environment where bacteria multiply and spread into the surrounding jawbone, potentially leading to a dental abscess.
+Once bacteria enter this space, the pulp tissue can become inflamed and infected.
+This condition is known as pulpitis, and if it progresses, the pulp tissue may eventually die.

 Because the pulp sits inside a hard, enclosed structure, the body's immune system and blood supply have limited access to this area.
-This is a key reason why the infection inside a tooth behaves differently from infections elsewhere in the body.
+This is a key reason why the infection inside a tooth behaves differently from infections in other parts of the body.

 What Antibiotics Can and Cannot Do for Tooth Infections